Working and Training in PA

 - Professional Clothing: business clothes for interviewing.

-PA JobGateway® is the state’s online job bank with over 140,000 job openings.
+PA CareerLink® is the state’s online job bank with over 140,000 job openings.
 You can search for jobs by category or by location, and apply online.
-You can also build an online profile , and create and upload a professional resume to share with over 40,000 employers.
-JobGateway® will recommend jobs for you based on your preferences and if you apply for UC, the site will automatically capture all of your job-search activities.
+You can also build an online profile .
+Once your profile is complete, you will be able to upload your resume or use the resume builder tool to create one to share with over 40,000 employers.
+PA CareerLink® will recommend jobs for you based on your preferences and if you apply for UC, the site will automatically capture all of your job-search activities.

 Search for Openings with the Commonwealth of Pennsylvania